Polk County, North Carolina: Law and government

 Polk County is a member of the Isothermal Planning and Development Commission regional council of governments.
 Sheila Whitmire is the current (as of 2012) Registrar of Deeds.

 Government and politics

-Polk County is notable as one of only two counties in the country that voted for Charles Even Hughes in 1916 and for James M. Cox in 1920 the other one is Manistee County, Michigan.
+Polk County is notable as one of only two counties in the country that voted for Charles Evans Hughes in 1916 and for James M. Cox in 1920 the other one is Manistee County, Michigan.